JuanEcheagaray75/Temp-COVID-Analysis/README.md

 6. scipy.stats
 7. basic_stats

-basic_stats is a module I made for onw of my statistic courses, it heavily relies on the scipy.stats module.
+basic_stats is a module I made for one of my statistic courses, it heavily relies on the scipy.stats module.
 You don't really need to use my functions, I just made them to be more readable to me.